VUU's New Living and Learning Center

 Virginia Union University, “The impact that Virginia Union had on Mr. Brown during his time as a student here, is the same impact that we continue to have on all our students today.
 He knows how committed we are to providing the best possible experience to our students.
 Construction of this new facility will add to that.
 Mr. Brown’s pledge and the pledges of others toward this project are tangible expressions of the confidence people have placed in Virginia Union.”

 In recognition of Brown’s gift, the VUU Board of Trustees unanimously approved naming the new facility, the Robert J. Brown Living and Learning Center.
-Groundbreaking of the 240 bed facility, with a banquet conference capacity for 450 people is expected to begin in the Fall of 2012.
+Groundbreaking of the 240 bed facility, with a banquet conference capacity for 450 people is expected to begin in the Summer of 2014.
 Brown said he wants his donation to serve as an inspiration to others to give back to their community financially or through the investment of one’s time and talent: “It is not how much but how often that matters, giving of one’s self is the most important thing.”

 Ground breaking for the new facility will be held December 6, 2012.